SamPlvs/sandbox_msc/README.md

 * Launch Python: `python`

 ## Create your virtual environment
-A virtual environnment ....
-You can create as many virtual environment as you want [with conda](https://conda.io/docs/user-guide/tasks/manage-environments.html)
+A virtual environnment is like a small container where you can install all the packages you need for a project.
+You can create as many virtual environments as you like [with conda](https://conda.io/docs/user-guide/tasks/manage-environments.html)
 * `conda install -n <name environment> python=x.x`
 * `source activate <name environment>`: to activate your environment.
 * `source deactivate`: to deactivate your environment.